Paterson station

 Paterson is a New Jersey Transit commuter railway station located on an elevated viaduct above Market Street in downtown Paterson, New Jersey.
 The railway through the station is double tracked, for north and south traffic on the NJT Main Line.
+The station shares a similar design as the Newark Broad Street station on the Morris & Essex and Montclair-Boonton Line in Downtown Newark.

 History

 Paterson station has always only served one railroad line: the Main Line of the Erie Railroad, along with its successors, the main lines of the Erie-Lackawanna Railroad (EL), Conrail legacy EL division (operated under NJDOT), and finally the present-day New Jersey Transit Main Line.
 However, the Main Line itself has changed substantially over the years, leading to significant changes in usage, destinations, and connections.

-Originally a single track at grade, the elevated station was built between 1924-30 when the Erie Railroad eliminated street level crossings on its Main Line in Paterson.
-The Erie Main Line ran from Jersey City to Chicago via Binghamton, Buffalo, Akron, Ohio, and Marion, Ohio.
+Originally a single track at grade, the elevated station was built between 1924 and 1930 when the Erie Railroad eliminated street level crossings on its Main Line in Paterson.
+The Erie Main Line ran from Jersey City to Chicago via Binghamton and Jamestown, New York, Akron and Marion, Ohio, with major branches to Buffalo and Cleveland.

-Major long distance passenger and freight trains passed through this section of track, and many of those passenger trains stopped at Paterson.
+Major long-distance passenger and freight trains passed through this section of track, and many of those passenger trains stopped at Paterson.
 The Erie Limited and the Lake Cities served passengers heading toward Chicago.
 The station received eastbound passengers from the Atlantic Express.
 This situation was stable from the inception of the station until the early 1960s, when the Erie Railroad was in major financial difficulties.

 Due to the financial issues, the Erie merged with the Lackawanna in 1960, to form the Erie-Lackawanna Railroad, or EL.
 The EL immediately looked to reduce costs by eliminating redundant lines and consolidating passenger train routes.
 The Erie Limited and the Lake Cities were rerouted away from Paterson and instead over the Lackawanna main line through northwest New Jersey and the Poconos.
 The #21 train made a stop en route to Binghamton, where passengers could switch to the Phoebe Snow after a layover.
-The discontinuing of the Atlantic Express (1965) marked the end of direct long distance passenger service through Paterson.
+The discontinuing of the Atlantic Express (1965) marked the end of direct long-distance passenger service through Paterson.
 The #21/22 Hoboken-Binghamton trains continued another year to connect to the Phoebe Snow in Binghamton.

 Serendipitously, four government agencies had been developing plans that, to succeed, required changes or destruction to sections of the Erie Main Line: